 Unfortunately, aneurysms seldom cause symptoms until they’re large enough to rupture.
 If you have risk factors such as smoking, high blood pressure, atherosclerosis, or diabetes, you can protect yourself with aneurysm screening.
 The experienced specialists at Vascular Surgery Associates, LLC, can evaluate your risks, perform diagnostic ultrasound on site, develop a customized treatment plan, and repair your aneurysm when needed.
-To schedule an appointment, use the online booking feature today or call one of the offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland.
+To schedule an appointment, use the online booking feature today or call one of the offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE

 An aneurysm refers to an abnormal widening in a small area of a blood vessel.
 This condition can occur in arteries and veins but most often affects arteries.

 You develop an aneurysm when a localized area of the vessel wall becomes weak and thins out.
 As blood flows through the vessel and pushes against the site, it creates a balloon-like bulge.

 Some aneurysms stay small, while others get progressively larger.
 The rate at which they enlarge varies in each person, but once the bulge gets too large, the blood vessel wall can burst or rupture.

 The different types of aneurysms include:

 The aorta runs from your heart, through your chest, and down through the center of your abdomen.
 An abdominal aortic aneurysm occurs in the artery as it goes through your stomach.

 This type of aneurysm develops in the aorta, where it passes through your chest.